khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

         body: message)
 end

-send_message('+33669797118', 'Hey, this is a test')
+send_message('+336123456789', 'Hey, this is a test')
 {% endhighlight %}

 So, we now know how to generate relatively secure codes, and how to send them.
 Logically the next step should be to start integrating this with Rails.
 Right?
-Wrong![^austrian] We've got some thinking to do about how we will piece things together.
+Wrong![^austrian] We've got some thinking to do about how we will fit everything together.

 ## The auth flow